 Social Security disability insurance (SSDI) is a federal program that can provide monthly benefits if you become disabled before retirement age and are unable to work.
-While this provides an added layer of security, it may not necessarily be wise to rely on SSDI in the even you’re unable to work.
-For one thing, the coverage has its limits.
-SSDI payments tend to be relatively small; the Social Security Administration lists the average monthly benefit for a disabled worker at $1,171.27.
-In addition, Social Security has strict rules about what counts as a disability, noting that:
+While this provides an added layer of security, it may not be wise to rely on SSDI in the event you’re unable to work.

 Insurance That Works When You Can’t

 If you’re injured and unable to work, will you be able to keep paying your bills?
-Disability insurance can protect you and your loved ones from the inevitable bills that could add up in the absence of a paycheck.
-To protect you and what matters most in your world, ask your Farm Bureau agent how disability insurance can keep working — even if you can’t.
+Disability insurance income can protect you and your loved ones from the inevitable bills that could add up in the absence of a paycheck.
+Ask your Farm Bureau agent how disability insurance can keep working — even if you can’t.